vivaldini/RMA/README.md

 Communication with the MRS will be done through ROS.
 If you are not yet aware, it is interesting to carry out the tutorial 1.1.1 to 1.1.18 link: http://wiki.ros.org/ROS/Tutorials

 ## Note:
-    1. In the course, we will see ROS, but it is important for improving your expertise to do the tutorials.
+    1. We will see ROS in the course, but it is important to improve your expertise to do the tutorials.
 That will be passed as Frequency Activities.
     2. The scenario was developed by @lidiaxp.

 ## Support

-For support send email vivaldini@ufscar.br
+For support, send email to vivaldini@ufscar.br